Published: November 24, 2025

 If you're feeding your dog dry kibble as their main diet, it's important to know that kibble typically contains only about 7% water.
 A healthy adult dog's body is made up of roughly 70% water.
-This stark difference means that providing a fresh bowl of water alongside dry food isn't just good practice.
-It's critical to helping your dog maintain proper hydration, regulate their body functions, and support overall well-being.
+This stark difference means that providing a fresh bowl of water alongside dry food isn't just good practice—it's critical to helping your dog maintain proper hydration, regulate their body functions, and support overall well-being.

 Water is the foundation of life, and in dogs, it's no exception.
 The average dog's body consists of about 70% water, distributed across blood, muscles, organs, and tissues.
 Here's what this means: